ilyaizen/habistat/Docs/plan.md

 # Plan

-Current plan is: Finish Phase 3.7 on the implementation plan `@Docs/implementation-plan.md`, and read PRP `@Docs/PRPs/phase3.7-sync-schema-simplification.md`.
+Current plan is: Finish Phase 3.7 of the implementation plan at `@Docs/implementation-plan.md`, and read PRP `@Docs/PRPs/phase3.7-sync-schema-simplification.md`.

 # Recent Changes